 - If there’s a major loss and several houses in your area are damaged, the cost of construction may go up, due to a lot of demand for contractors, and not enough supply.

 - It is more expensive if it’s necessary to bring in contractors specializing in reconstruction or restoration.
 Specialized craftsmen may be required if you have any special features, especially in an older home.

 - Building codes may cause costs to rise, for example, there may be new requirements for sprinkler systems, more expensive building materials, or updated wiring.

-Your insurance agent will have an estimating tool that will help to determine the rebuilding cost of your home.
-Be sure to let your agent know if you have any special features, such as granite counter tops, custom skylights, or river rock fireplaces.
+Your insurance agent will have a replacement cost estimation calculator that will help to determine the rebuilding cost of your home.
+Be sure to let your agent know if you have any special features, such as granite countertops, custom skylights, or river rock fireplaces.

 Understanding building bylaw changes

 What do bylaws have to do with home insurance?
 Well, if your home burns down, it will have to be rebuilt to comply with today’s building codes and bylaws.
 Here are a couple of examples of how bylaws can affect the replacement cost of your home:

 - Bylaws may have changed in your area: Bylaws and building codes are constantly changing.
 For instance, did you know that if you have a home in Vancouver, and need to rebuild your home after a loss, it is a requirement that a sprinkler system be installed?
 As a result of this bylaw, the cost to rebuild your home has just gone up.
 Who’ll pay for this?
 If you don’t have bylaw coverage on your home insurance policy, you’ll be paying for it out of your own pocket.